Last updated: 1 month ago

 "AirPods X" is a rumored pair of workout earphones.
 Allegedly similar to BeatsX, a cable will connect two otherwise wireless earbuds.
-It could launch in late 2020 for around $200.
+It was initially rumored to launch in late 2020 for around $200, but that didn't materialize.
+It's uncertain whether the leaks pointing to it were accurate, and if so, whether it's still in the pipeline.

 ● Design similar to BeatsX